A selection of wireframes and mockups.

 1. Transcript loading…

-In the ever-expanding world of UI and UX design, various tools cater to different stages of the design process.
-From wireframing to prototyping to graphic design, each type of tool brings unique benefits and addresses distinct challenges.
-Here, we delve into the diverse UI and UX design tools landscape.
+You’ve got various tools that cater to different stages of the design process—ranging from wireframing to prototyping, say—and each type of tool brings unique benefits and addresses distinct challenges.

 Benefits and Functionalities of Prototyping Tools